An Overview of Enhanced Heavy Oil Recovery

 Fattahi is a past member of the American Institute of Aeronautics and Astronautics, and American Association of University Professors.
 He served as the Executive Editor of the SPE Reservoir Evaluation and Engineering Journal, and on the board of the Society of Petroleum Engineers International (SPE) as the Director of the Western North America Region, President of SPE Americas Inc., and Vice President-Finance.
 He served as a member of the United States National Petroleum Council.
 He is currently a member of the Board of the SPE Foundation.

 Fattahi served as the Chairman of the Board, and the 2010 President of SPE International.
-He has been elected to serve as the 2014 President of the American Institute of Mining, Metallurgical and Petroleum Engineers, AIME.
+He was elected and is now serving as the 2014-2015 President of the American Institute of Mining, Metallurgical and Petroleum Engineers, AIME.